Interstate 495 (New York): Across Manhattan

 A later proposal had the roadway situated 10 stories above valuable commercial real estate.
 Air rights above the expressway would be sold and new highrise buildings would be constructed above the expressway; buildings would be constructed below the viaduct as well.
 One unusual variation involved running the roadway through the sixth and seventh floors of the Empire State Building.
 In 1963, plans for the expressway were finalized, and it received the I-495 designation.
 Beginning from its elevated connections to 12th Avenue (NY 9A) or the West Side Highway, the MME would mostly follow 30th Street east of Ninth Avenue.
 The expressway would travel east as a six-lane elevated route, 10 stories above the city streets to allow for commercial development both above and below the skyway deck.
 At Second Avenue, it would swing north for connections with the FDR Drive.
 Between First and Second avenues, ramps would be constructed to provide access to the Queens–Midtown Tunnel.

+On December 22, 1965, TBTA announced that it had purchased a $1 million parcel of land at the northwest corner of Second Avenue and 29th Street as right-of-way that would be needed to construct the MME.
+Although the project had not yet been approved, the property was purchased because construction of a 20-story building was beginning on the site and TBTA wanted to avoid incurring higher condemnation costs later on if the building was completed and the MME was approved.
+Upon the suggestion of incoming New York City Parks Commissioner Thomas Hoving, Moses agreed to allow the land to be used as a temporary park before the expressway was built.
+The park opened in 1967 and was named Vincent F. Albano Jr. Playground in 1989.
+As of 2024, the property is still owned by TBTA.

-In December 1965, Moses canceled his plans for the MME due to opposition from the city government, which wanted to build a crosstown tunnel instead.
-The MME project was ultimately canceled, and the I-495 designation removed from the expressway on January 1, 1970.
+On December 28, 1965, Moses announced that the third tube of the Queens–Midtown Tunnel could be constructed without the completion of the new expressway approaches.
+According to The New York Times, this decision was viewed as an unspoken admission by Moses that the approval could not be obtained for the proposed expressways, which included the MME.
+The I-495 designation was removed from the expressway on January 1, 1970.
 In 1971, New York Governor Nelson Rockefeller removed state plans for the MME, along with about a dozen other highway plans including I-78 through New York City, of which another crosstown highway known as the Lower Manhattan Expressway (LOMEX) was part.